To add a new Machine Deployment, use the

-This brings up the
+This opens the

-the new nodes will be created.
 You can look at the progress in the Machine Deployment details.

-Click on the new Machine Deployment:
+Click on the new Machine Deployment.

-and wait until all nodes are green.
+Wait until all nodes are green.

-To mitigate this, you should reduce the replica of the Machine Deployment step by step until it is 0 and then delete the Machine Deployment.
+To mitigate this, you should reduce the replica of the Machine Deployment step-by-step until it is 0 and then delete the Machine Deployment.